bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

          createWindow();
      });

-Most of the rest of the code is boilerplate, adapted from the Electron examples.
-The only key change occurs in the creation of the BrowserWindow and specifically the lines
+The rest of the code is boilerplate adapted from Electron examples for the most part.
+The only notable change is in the `webPreferences` options in creation of the `BrowserWindow` (see line on `webPreferences` in [BrowserWindow API](https://github.com/electron/electron/blob/master/docs/api/browser-window.md)):

     webPreferences: {
           nodeIntegration: false,
           preload: preload,
     },

-which (1) supply a preload javascript file (we will look at this next) that is loaded __before__ the HTML file and (2) disables node integration (i.e. the _require_ function) for all JavaScript code that is loaded from within the BrowserWindow.
-This ensures that we (i) _can use_ some node.js code (through the preload script) and (ii) _we have maximum compatibility_ with code developed with the browser in mind as there no node.js-symbols/functions in the global scope.
+These settings mean the following:

+* `nodeIntegration : false` disables the `require` statement for all JavaScript code loaded in the `BrowserWindow`.
+This will enforce maximum compatibility with the native web codebase by disabling Node-only keywords.

+* `preload : preload` specifies a JavaScript file to be loaded _before_ the HTML file.
+This will allow the use of some Node.js specific code in a structured way.

-To run this code in development mode, first cd to the root directory of the source tree.
-Then ensure you have a valid build using:
+To run this code in development mode, first navigate to the root directory of the source tree.
+Then ensure a valid build using:

     gulp build